For More Information

 Can I post a “Unit-Level Policy” in the University Policy Library?

 No. The University Policy Library only houses university-level policy documents, known as “University Policies,” and their related materials.
-Unit-Level Policies should be posted on the unit’s web pages.
+Unit-Level Policies should be posted on the unit’s webpages.

 What is the difference between a “policy” and a “procedure”?

-What if policies conflict with each other or with external mandates?
+What if policies conflict external mandates?

 Why are certain terms capitalized on this website?